The Footsteps of Jesus

 great gain."
 The two blessings are like the pillars Jachin and Boaz in the

-temple—the one with which it was founded, the other wherein there was
+temple — the one with which it was founded, the other wherein there was

 strength.
 O my soul, exercise yourself unto godliness in the first

-place, and then unto contentment as one of the most lovely and
+place — and then unto contentment as one of the most lovely and

-taken away; for, miserable creatures! their only portion is in this life.
+good is taken away; for, miserable creatures! their only portion

-But if I am a child of God, the consideration of what I have in hand,
+is in this life.
+But if I am a child of God, the consideration of what I

-the midst of the greatest temporal privations!
+complaining, even in the midst of the greatest temporal privations!

 "Be faithful unto death, nor fear